-After the application process, the next step in the investment banking recruiting process for summer analyst and analyst roles is a first-round interview.
-This interview is usually a thirty-minute interview with a junior member of the team conducted on a phone call or a virtual face-to-face interview on an application such as Zoom or Microsoft Teams.
-The main objective for the firm is to select the best candidates for super day interviews.
+After the application process, the next step in the recruiting process summer analyst and analyst roles in finance is a first-round interview.
+This interview is usually a thirty-minute interview with a junior member of the team or a recruiting professional.
+It’s often conducted on a phone call or an application such as Zoom or Microsoft Teams.
+The main objective for the firm is to select the best candidates for Superday interviews.

 There is no better preparation than to actually learn these concepts through real applications.
 The Adventis FMC Program, conducting valuation on stocks for projects or clubs, and case competitions are great ways to learn since you retain information better and can walk someone through the exact process of deriving a value from these analyses.

 Towards the end of the interview, candidates are typically given an opportunity to ask questions.
 You should strive to have good questions that display an understanding of the industry and legitimate interest in the firm you are interviewing with.

 If your interviewer is very conversational, they may even take this time to talk more about your interests outside of work or school, which will take the pressure off of you and open the door for a memorable interview experience.

 At the end of the interview, be sure to thank the interviewer for their time.
 It’s also recommended to send an error-free follow up email.
 Thank the interviewer for their time and say how nice it was to learn more about the firm.

 You should expect to put in significant preparation for first-round interviews.
 Since first-round interviews are used to filter the best candidates for Superday interviews, a good impression is critical.
 Not only does this come from the effective delivery of your answers, but also being able to hold a natural conversation and demonstrating active listening skills.